Hungry Happenings

 Jump to Recipe

-These white chocolate dipped strawberry unicorns are so much fun to decorate and they will make a plate of chocolate strawberries look magical.
+These white chocolate-dipped strawberry unicorns are so much fun to decorate and they will make a plate of chocolate strawberries look magical.

-When I saw some beautiful looking strawberries at the grocery store this week, I just had to get a few packages because I have been wanting to create some more decorated chocolate-dipped strawberries ever since I made my Chocolate Strawberry Bears for Valentine's Day.
+When I saw some beautiful-looking strawberries at the grocery store this week, I just had to get a few packages because I have been wanting to create some more decorated chocolate-dipped strawberries ever since I made my Chocolate Strawberry Bears for Valentine's Day.

 I went all out and decided to take my unicorn strawberries to the next level.
-I dipped them in white chocolate then decorated them with modeling chocolate in a rainbow of colors.
+I dipped them in white chocolate and then decorated them with modeling chocolate in a rainbow of colors.

-Yes, these strawberry unicorns are going to take you some time to decorate but they have an amazing "wow" factor and would look so magical on a tray of traditional chocolate-dipped strawberries.
+These strawberry unicorns are going to take you some time to decorate but they have an amazing "wow" factor and would look so magical on a tray of traditional chocolate-dipped strawberries.

 Want to see how they are made?
 Watch this video.